zetamarkets/sdk/README.md

 ## Callbacks and state tracking

-Due to the number of changing states in the zeta program, the SDK makes use of solana websockets for users to receive callbacks when accounts are **polled and or changed.**
+Due to the number of changing states in the Zeta program, the SDK makes use of Solana websockets for users to receive callbacks when accounts are **polled and or changed.**

 There are two categories of callbacks, one relating to user state and the other non-user based state (program state).